kelias/Jarloo.Sojurn/README.md

 Backups
 -------

-If you want to back up your history, such as shows added and there viewed status, all you need to do is make a copy of the index.json file in your Data directory.
+If you want to back up your history, such as shows added and thier viewed status, all you need to do is make a copy of the index.json file in your Data directory.

 Then if you install Sojurn on a new machine just copy and paste you index.json file into the Data folder and Sojurn will be completely updated from when you left it.
 It will download all the images for the shows and when you click on a show it will also download the images for the episodes.